JWDobken/terraform-hcloud-kubernetes/README.md

 Create a Kubernetes cluster on the [Hetzner cloud](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs), with the following features:

-- implements Hetzner's [private network](https://community.hetzner.com/tutorials/hcloud-networks-basic) for network security;
+- implements Hetzner's [private network](https://community.hetzner.com/tutorials/hcloud-networks-basic) for network security
-- configures [UFW](https://help.ubuntu.com/community/UFW) for managing complex iptables rules;
+- configures [UFW](https://help.ubuntu.com/community/UFW) for managing complex iptables rules
-- deploys the [Flannel](https://github.com/coreos/flannel) CNI plugin;
+- deploys the [Flannel](https://github.com/coreos/flannel) CNI plugin
-- deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) with networks support, to integrate with the Hetzner Cloud API;
+- deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) with networks support, to integrate with the Hetzner Cloud API
-- deploys the [Container Storage Interface](https://github.com/hetznercloud/csi-driver) for dynamic provisioning of volumes;
+- deploys the [Container Storage Interface](https://github.com/hetznercloud/csi-driver) for dynamic provisioning of volumes

 # Getting Started

 These are the requirements to get started:

-- have [Terraform version 0.13](https://learn.hashicorp.com/tutorials/terraform/install-cli) or higher installed locally;
+- have [Terraform version 0.13](https://learn.hashicorp.com/tutorials/terraform/install-cli) or higher installed locally
-- create a [Hetzner Cloud](https://www.hetzner.com/cloud) account, project and project API token;
+- create a [Hetzner Cloud](https://www.hetzner.com/cloud) account, project and project API token
 - have a dedicated SSH-key; locally added to the [ssh-agent](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-You can also have a look at the [`hcloud_ssh_key` provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs/resources/ssh_key).
+You can also have a look at the [`hcloud_ssh_key` provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs/resources/ssh_key)

 Set the `hcloud_token` variable value in a `*.tfvars` file or use the `-var="hcloud_token=..."` CLI option.
 The following setup will define the cluster: